UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 unit-law-δ-interchange-Id² p refl = refl
 ```

-## Thrice iterated identity types

-### Idea:

-these are identity types for terms in a type of 2-paths (an identity type of two terms in an identity type).
-In symbols, this is
+## Properties of 3-paths

-a type of the form `α ＝ β` where `α β : p ＝ q` and `p q : x ＝ y`
+3-paths are identifications of 2-paths.
+In symbols, a type of 3-paths is a type of the form `α ＝ β` where `α β : p ＝ q` and `p q : x ＝ y`.
-We may often refer to such a type as a type of 3-paths.

 ### Concatination in a type of 3-paths

-Like with 2-paths, 3-paths have the standard operations on equalties,
-plus the operations induced by the operations on 1-paths.
+Like with 2-paths, 3-paths have the standard operations on equalties, plus the operations induced by the operations on 1-paths.
 But 3-paths also have operations induced by those on 2-paths.
 Thus there are three ways to concatenate in triple identity types.
-We name the three concatenations of triple identity types x-, y-,
-and z-concatenation, after the standard names for the three axis in 3-dimensional space.
+We name the three concatenations of triple identity types x-, y-, and z-concatenation, after the standard names for the three axis in 3-dimensional space.

-x-concatenation corresponds the standard concatination of equalities.
+The x-concatenation operation corresponds the standard concatination of equalities.

 ```agda
 x-concat-Id³ :